 For instance, revenues from hunting leases are not always consistent, but could supplement the income on a property and therefore add to its value.
 Other physical assets like grain storage, rental houses, shops, drainage tile, irrigation equipment, and wells can also add to the value of a farm.

-Useful Indicators for Proving Farmland Values
+What are the Useful Indicators for Proving Farmland Values?

 So if the sources of value are based upon assets, income, and the local land market, what are the indicators of these qualities?